kristinemlarson/gnssrefl/tests/tgho_use.md

 include an azimuth mask.
 [Sample json here](tgho.json).
 Note that I increased the required amplitude to 9 for all frequencies.

-Now let's run a couple months of data for this site to see what Lake Taupo is up to, say 9/1/2020 through 11/14/2020.
+Now let's run a longer dataset for this site to see what Lake Taupo is up to, say 5/9/2020 through 11/14/2020.
 Use **ymd** to find the day of year for these dates.
 Make sure you ask for the NZ archive and the correct orbits:

-*rinex2snr tgho 2020 245 -archive nz -doy_end 319 -orb gps+glo*
+*rinex2snr tgho 2020 130 -archive nz -doy_end 319 -orb gps+glo*

 Then analyze the data:

-*gnssir tgho 2020 245 -doy_end 319 -screenstats False*
+*gnssir tgho 2020 130 -doy_end 319 -screenstats False*

 Of course if you want some screenstats, you can leave that part out.